MicrosoftDocs/MIMDocs/MIMDocs/oldtier-model-for-partitioning-administrative-privileges.md

 Today’s threat environment has dissolved the effectiveness of a perimeter focused defense, though the perimeter is still a valid component of a larger strategy.
 The loss of this perimeter requires an organization to assume breach has already happened and to design defenses for computing and business resources accordingly.
 In order to enable organizations to manage at scale, this document describes a security model intended to protect against elevation of privilege, which provides a good user experience (while still adhering to best practices and security principles).

-Partitioning administrative privileges into tiers simplifies the process of determining which users and groups are appropriate for inclusion in a *bastion environment* [link to "Planning a bastion environment](http://link1).
+Partitioning administrative privileges into tiers simplifies the process of determining which users and groups are appropriate for inclusion in a *bastion environment* <!---[link to "Planning a bastion environment](http://link1).--->

 ## Background: Elevation of Privilege in Active Directory forests